Hands on: Honor View 20 preview

 Early thoughts

-If the Honor View 20 had launched in January this year, it would have been a very strong contender for phone of the year, with loads of top-end tech shoved in.
+The Honor View 20 has loads of top-end tech shoved in.
 The All-View display and pinhole camera does look a lot cleaner than the notch, and the 48MP camera is innovative.

 Is this going to herald the start of a new high-spec war with phone manufacturers?
 As long as it yields genuinely decent phones, and not specs for the sake of it, we're excited about what could be coming.